 At Rosemont there is an emphasis on the individual.
 Each student is assigned a personal coach who is a member of staff.
-The student can meet with her coach every three weeks.
+The student can meet with her coach every three weeks, or when necessary.
 Coaches encourage students to set targets and goals for themselves.
 Our coaching system is especially effective because it focuses on the needs of each individual.

 Coaches promote learning at every level of the person; academic, spiritual, human, social, personal, interpersonal.
+Students with special educational needs benefit greatly from the coaching system.
+It ensures they are able to set themselves targets which are within their individual reach.
+Any problems encountered with the particular subject teacher.

-Any problems encountered with particular subjects can be discussed with the coach who can then liaise directly with the subject teacher.
-Rosemont's unique coaching programme is an excellent way to support students in all areas of school life including high standards of behaviour.
+Rosemont's unique coaching programme is an excellent way to support students in all areas of the school life including high standards of behaviour.